LTUC/amman-dotnet-401d2/2ndHalfOverview/VSTS.md

 1. Go to the Sprints view - and move the task to "Done"

-1. Push to GitHub (final step of project)
+1. Push to GitHub (final step of project)[LINK HERE](https://help.github.com/articles/changing-a-remote-s-url/)